phaethonp/PropertyDevelopment/README.md

 * Achieve a targeted ROI OF 15%+ per annum compared to market prices of apartments.
 This ROI is calculated based on current market trends, expected appreciation, and rental yields.

-### Core Strategy
-**Cost-based rate to Real Estate Funds:** The Limited Partnership has strategically chosen to sell apartments at a cost base exclusively to real estate funds, rather than to individual investors or to end buyers.
-This approach allows these funds to acquire assets at a price that presents them as a lucrative investment.
-By creating a unique clientele of institutional investors, the fund ensures a continuous influx of capital and establishes long-term relationships that can lead to repeat business.
-This model not only streamlines our sales and marketing efforts but also aligns with our objective of ensuring steady and predictable sales cycles.

-### Maximum Capped Cost
-The GP will establish a predetermined maximum budgeted cost per apartment.
-This cap ensures predictability for the LPs and demonstrates the GP's commitment to cost control and efficiency.
-Any residual funds post-completion will be proportionally returned to the LPs.

 ### Proprietary Software Support Platform
 * Enhance the potential for long-term growth through a software platform for the sale and rental of apartments